uxdxdev/uxdxdev.github.io/content/blog/c4-model-plantuml-vscode/index.md

 ### Component diagram (Level 3)

 > Components execute inside the same process space, they are interfaces to functionality, and are not seperate deployable units.
-They might be controller classes in an applications, or a facade to a legacy interface.
+They might be controller classes in an application, or a facade to a legacy interface.

 ![component diagram](./images/component-diagram.png)